 How to add or control music to Fitbit Versa and Sense series plus older models

-Sadly, Fitbit (now owned by Google) has decided to no longer allow you to stream music to its devices as of March 31, 2023, and its newest watches, the Sense 2 and Versa 4 do not even offer music streaming support.
+Sadly, Fitbit (now owned by Google) has decided to no longer allow you to stream or download music to its devices as of March 31, 2023, and its newest watches, the Sense 2 and Versa 4, do not even offer music streaming support.

-Instead of streaming music directly from your Fitbit device, they are shifting to focusing on features that allow you to control your paired phone’s music playback via the Music app and Spotify (neither of these is currently available on the Sense 2 or Versa 4.)
+Instead of streaming music directly from your Fitbit device, they are shifting to focusing on features that allow you to control your paired phone’s music playback via YouTube Music (available only on the Charge 6), the Music app, and the Spotify app (available on Charge 4, Versa series up to Versa 3 and the original Sense.)
+None of these music options are currently available on the Sense 2 or Versa 4.

 Related reading